Lima Memorial Health System Logo

 People with moderate and severe symptoms are usually admitted to the hospital, occasionally to an intensive care unit (ICU).

-Hospital treatment would likely include some or all of the interventions started in the emergency department.
+Hospital treatment will likely include continuing some or all of the interventions started in the emergency department.

 Outlook (Prognosis)

-Most children who drink or inhale hydrocarbon products and develop chemical pneumonitis recover fully following treatment.
-Highly toxic hydrocarbons may lead to rapid respiratory failure and death.
-Repeated ingestions may lead to permanent brain damage (including memory, attention and judgment deficits, chronic confusion, dementia and psychiatric problems), liver damage, and other organ damage.
+Most children who drink or inhale hydrocarbon products and develop chemical pneumonitis (lung inflammation without infection) recover fully following treatment.
+Highly toxic hydrocarbons may rapidly cause respiratory failure and death.
+Repeated ingestions or inhalations may lead to permanent brain damage (including memory, attention and judgment deficits, chronic confusion, dementia and psychiatric problems), liver damage, and other organ damage.

 Possible Complications